zlebruh/fetch-her/README.md

 # fetch-her
 Simple data fetching service for REST APIs
+Now, with a bit saner JWT Bearer implementation.

 ## Purpose
 I built this tool for my own needs.
 It's far from perfect but it's been serving me well over a handful of projects with different depth and requirements.
-JWT Bearer implementation looking into localStorage.Bearer.
-Sue me.

 ## Usage